growupboron/agl-docs/docs/0_Getting_Started/1_Quickstart/Quickstart.md

     2. Connect the cable's BLUE wire to pin 6 (i.e. Ground) of the UART.

-    3. Connect the cable's GREEN RX line to pin 8 (i.e. the TXD line) of the UART.
+    3. Connect the able's GREEN RX line to pin 8 (i.e. the TXD line) of the UART.

     4. Connect the cable's RED TX line to pin 10 (i.e. the RXD line) of